taskcluster/taskcluster-mozilla-terraform/README.md

 ### Existing Deployments

-If a deployment has already been set up, and you just want to modify it, change to the `install` directory.
-The first time around, you will need to run `terraform init` to install all of the various modules.
+The first time you run terraform for a deployment, you will need to run `terraform init` to install all of the various modules.
 Once that succeeds, `terraform plan` and `terraform apply` as usual.
+If you have not modified anything in the `gke` module, you can go a little faster by adding `-target taskcluster`.

 ### New Deployments